 Most garbage in Waterloo Region can be put on the curb.
-There are a few categories that might come up more when decluttering than in your everyday life, though:
+There are a few categories that might come up more when decluttering then in your everyday life though:

-These are picked up weekly within the urban areas, and monthly in the townships.
+these are picked up weekly within the urban areas, and monthly in the townships.
 The region picks up appliances, furniture, carpet and more.
-More details about bulky items are available on the Garbage and Recycling Rules page, and you can find your pickup days, as well as download a calendar app on the Region’s Collection Schedules page.
+More details about bulky items are available on the Garbage and Recycling Rules page, and you can find your pickup days as well as download a calendar app on the Region's Garbage and Recycling page.

-If your item contains harsh chemicals, there’s a good chance it’s hazardous waste.
-This includes things like fuels, chemical cleaners, paints, batteries, and florescent lightbulbs.
-It also includes things like medicines and unused medical “sharps.”
-If in doubt, check the Region’s list or enter the item in question into their Waste Wiz tool.
+If your item contains harsh chemicals, there's a good chance it is hazardous waste.
+This includes things like fuels, chemical cleaners, paints, batteries, and fluorescent light bulbs.
+It also includes things like medicines and unused medical "sharps" If in doubt enter the item question into the Waste Wiz tool.

-There are two main ways to get rid of hazardous waste: through various stewardship programs which often have collection locations at local stores, or at the Cambridge or Waterloo Waste Management sites.
+There are two main ways to get rid of hazardous waste: through stewardship programs like the one offered by pharmacies where you can bring in all unused prescription and over the counter medications, and most also also offer if you bring in your used sharps container you get a new one.
+The Cambridge and Waterloo Waste Management sites also have collection areas.
 You can find out about various recycling drop offs from sites like regeneration.ca or call2recycle.com.

-There are a number of prohibited items, including electronics, corrugated cardboard, and tires.
-These items can be dropped off for a fee at one of the Waste Management sites (Waterloo or Cambridge), or you can find a program that recycles them.
-A complete list of banned electronics is available on the Region’s Recycling Information page (open the “Electronic Waste Recycling drop down), along with links to recycling programs.
+There are a number of prohibited items including electronics, corrugated cardboard and tires.
+These items can be dripped off for a fee at one if the Waste Management sites (Waterloo or Cambridge), or you can find a program that recycles them.
+Fore e waste go to recyclemyelectronics.ca to find a complete guide to recycling your electronics.

 Donating or selling usable items

-The ReStore has two locations in the region (Waterloo and Cambridge), and it is a great option for donating the reusable items that come available when you renovate or stage a house.
-Check out their extensive list of acceptable items, and then either drop your stuff off, or request a pick up (including a free salvage removal of kitchen or bathroom) using their online form.
+The Restore, run by Habitat for Humanity, has two locations in the region (Waterloo and Cambridge), and is a great option for donation the reusable items that come available when you renovate, stage or declutter a house.
+Check out their extensive list of acceptable items through the link above, and then either drop off your stuff or request a pick up (including FREE salvage removal of kitchen or bathroom) using their online form.

-Thrift on Kent is a thrift store in Kitchener (on Kent St!) that is run by the Mennonite Central Committee.
-They also offer pick ups for larger furniture items.
+Thrift on Kent is a thrift store in Kitchener (on Kent street!) that is run by the Mennonite Central Committee.
+They also offer pick ups for larger furniture items